 Students pursuing an alternative presentation through a venue other than the ones

-scholarship applications should submit those documents in their GLD applications.
+or OFSP scholarship applications should submit those documents in their GLD applications.

 All presentations must meet these criteria.
 It is recommended that you meet with a GLD Advisor in USC Connect to ensure that an alternative presentation you are considering will count.